Akatsuki-Ryu/motia-examples/examples/rag-docling-weaviate-agent/README.md

-# PDF RAG Agent (Motia + Docling + Weaviate)
+# PDF RAG Agent (Motia + Docling + ChromaDB)

-This example builds a retrieval‑augmented pipeline: it ingests PDFs, chunks them with Docling, stores the chunks in Weaviate, and answers questions using Motia’s event‑driven workflow.
+This example builds a retrieval‑augmented pipeline: it ingests PDFs, chunks them with Docling, stores the chunks in ChromaDB, and answers questions using Motia's event‑driven workflow.

 ![rag-example](docs/images/rag-example.gif)